-Zublin International carried out the construction of several sections of the New ICE railway line Cologne-Rhine/Main.
-Zublin's contract included redevelopment of the German motorway interchange and construction of two ICE railway tunnels crossing underneath the site.
+Zublin International carried out the construction of several sections of the New ICE railway line Cologne-Rhine / Main.
+Zublin’s contract included the redevelopment of the German motorway interchange and construction of two ICE railway tunnels crossing underneath the site.

 ICE 1 (Class 401) Max speed 280km/h (174mph) introduced 1991.
 Two power cars plus 10–14 coaches with distinctive taller ‘Bord Restaurant’.
 Wheel modifications were made following the Eschede disaster in June 1998.
 There has been internal refurbishment to match the standards of later stock.

 ICE 2 (Class 402) introduced 1995.
 Max speed 280km/h (174mph).
 One power car plus seven coaches including driving trailer.
 Two such formations allow for splitting services for separate destinations after joint running over core routes.

 ICE 3 (Class 403) introduced 1998.
 Max speed 330km/h (205mph).
 Eight coach multiple unit.
 This is part of the Siemens Velaro family that has attracted export orders from Spain, Russia and China.
 Improvements introduced on ICE3 include bogie skirts and fairings to screen brake discs and axleboxes aimed at a 10% reduction in rolling resistance.